silviucpp/elocaltime/README.md

 ### API

-All functions accepts the datetime in both `calendar:datetime()` or unix timestamp (number of seconds since 1 Jan 970) format.
+All public functions exported accepts the datetime in both formats: `calendar:datetime()` or unix timestamp (number of seconds since 1 Jan 970).

 Timezones can be one of the following: